 - Top with mashed potatoes

-- Bake until bubbly and top is golden brown
+- Bake until bubbly and the top is golden brown

 How To Make Horseradish Mashed Potatoes

 I know the ground lamb mixture is super delicious and pretty much the major component of this recipe.
-However, the mash is too!
-These are delicious!
+However, the mashed potatoes are yummy too!

 To make these mashed potatoes the best they could possibly be, I recommend:

-- Boil chunks of potato in a pot of salted water until tender.
+- Boil chunks of potato in a pot of salted water until tender, then drain them.

 - Instead of immediately mashing the potatoes, use a ricer to rice them.